Neonatal Brain Damage & Long-Term Outcomes

 - Placental abruption

-- Umbilical cord problems, such as a nuchal cord (cord wrapped around the baby’s neck), umbilical cord prolapse, short cord, cord in a true knot
+- Umbilical cord problems, such as a nuchal cord, umbilical cord prolapse, short cord, or cord in a true knot

 - Failure to quickly deliver a baby when fetal distress is evident on the fetal heart rate monitor (delayed emergency C-section)

 - Oligohydramnios (low amniotic fluid)

 - Anesthesia mistakes, which can cause blood pressure problems in the mother, including a hypotensive crisis

 - Stroke in the baby